 - Coat a 9x11 pan with Coconut Oil [spray] and set aside.*

-- If you want to get fancy, you can measure the dry and wet ingredients separately and then add them, but with this recipe, you really don’t need to!
+- If you want to get fancy and/or have the cake a little bit on the fluffier side, you can also measure the dry and wet ingredients separately and then add them.
+I guess it depends on how quickly you want to eat this because, with this recipe, you really don’t have to!

 For the Frosting:

-- In my latest version, I added blueberries.
+- In my version below, I added blueberries.
 It turned out great!
 Chocolate chips would be a great addition too!